The Texas

 There is a lot of misinformation about what can happen if you get a ticket in one of the remaining places with the cameras, so here is an explanation of what was and is now allowed under the law in Texas.

-Before the 2019 law, red-light camera tickets were civil violations, much like most parking tickets.
-You could never be arrested for not paying it, and it would not go on your driving record.
-However, it could be reported to a credit bureau, and your vehicle registration could be denied.
+Before the 2019 law, red-light camera tickets were civil violations, much like most parking tickets, so it would not go on your driving record, and you would not be arrested for not paying it.
+Instead, failure to pay could result in your vehicle registration being denied, and prior to 2007, it could be reported to a credit bureau.

 So to summarize: